ORIC20191/ORIC-PROJECT/web/README.md

 # ORIC Web

-oric is a Web Project with IA + Chatbot + Python to help studants, employees and teachers from Fatec Carapicuiba.
+Oric is a Web Project with IA + Chatbot + Python to help studants, employees and teachers from Fatec Carapicuiba.

 ## Contributing
 For contributing, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.